 If you’re planning to set deals for each product, you have put each item within its own category that enables you to set deals for each product.

-Items do differentiate greatly in terms of price and profit margin, therefore, optimize efficiency, you should bid more on high profit margin things besides, lower on low profit margin products.
+Items do differ greatly in terms of price and profit margin, therefore, to optimize efficiency, you should bid more on high profit margin things besides, lower on low-profit-margin products.

 5. Proper use of remarketing :